Effects of fuel and soot concentrations on the inception and development of contrails: Results

-\addvspace{5pt} Contrail formation is initiated by the scalar mixing of temperature, water vapor and soot particles by the turbulent jet flow.
-Figure \ref{fig:TempProfile} shows the jet mixing of temperature and soot concentrations measured in experiments and are compared to numerical simulations.
-Also shown in Fig. \ref{fig:TempProfile}c are the centerline and radial temperature decay, which are captured well by the simulations.
-Some inflation in the radial profiles is observed due to wall heating.
-Typically, the Lewis number $Le=\mathcal{D}_t/\alpha_t$ associated with scalar ($\mathcal{D}_t$) and thermal ($\mathcal{D}_t$) diffusivity seldom deviates from unity, and so the spread scalar and soot particles are quite similar \cite{karcher1994transport}.
-This behavior is reflected in the soot concentration, inferred here from scattering at room temperatures to avoid ice nucleation (Fig. \ref{fig:TempProfile}b), which closely matches the spreading behavior of temperature.
-Although not measured, it is assumed that the water vapor mass fraction ($x^{\ce{H2O}}_\rt{vap}$) have a similar spreading profiles and diffusivity.
+Contrail formation is initiated by the scalar mixing of temperature ($T$), water vapor ($x_{\ce{H2O}}^\rt{v}$) and soot particles by the turbulent jet flow.
+The mean flow jet profile of these variables is shown in Figure \ref{fig:TempProfile}.
+With sufficiently resolved boundary conditions as in current experiments, the numerical simulations capture the centerline and radial decay of $T$ and soot mass fraction $Y_s$ quite well.
+Some difference is noted in the profile for $Y_s$, which can be observed to decay faster in experiments.
+This is possibly due to the fact that $Y_s$ is inferred from scattering measurements at room temperatures so as to avoid ice nucleation.
+Overall, both $T$ and $Y_s$ follow a similar decay and spreading profile.
+This is expected since the Lewis number $Le=\alpha_t/\mathcal{D}_t$ associated with the thermal ($\alpha_t$) and scalar ($\mathcal{D}_t$) diffusivity seldom deviates from unity, and so the spread of scalar and soot particles are quite similar \cite{karcher1994transport, paoli2004contrail}.